hyperium/h2/CONTRIBUTING.md

 ## Committing ##

-We prefer squash or rebase commits so that all changes from a branch are committed to master as a single commit.
-All pull requests are squashed when merged, but rebasing prior to merge gives you better control over the commit message.
+When initially submitting a pull request, we prefer a single squashed commit.
+It is preferable to split up contributions into multiple pull requests if the changes are unrelated.
+All pull requests are squashed when merged, but squashing yourself gives you better control over the commit message.

+After the pull request is submitted, all changes should be done in separate commits.
+This makes reviewing the evolution of the pull request easier.
+We will squash all the changes into a single commit when we merge the pull request.

 ### Commit messages ###